spuder/spuder.github.io/_posts/2015-07-27-chef-powershell-local-administrator.markdown

 Note that you need to ensure proper idempotency by using an `only_if` statement.
 In the demote resource, I'm using a `powershell_script` as a [guard interpreter](https://docs.chef.io/resource_common.html#guard-interpreters), but running the actual command as batch.

-##Additional Windows Automation
+## Additional Windows Automation

 In windows, if you need to run a command as another user, you have a couple of options.

-Use `Invoke-Command`
+1. Use `Invoke-Command`

 The problem with Invoke-Command is that it is intended to be executed on a remote host.
 While you can pass in `.` or `<localhostname>` as a parameter, that only works if you user has remote access enabled.

 The most commonly suggested workaround from the community, is to run the script as a scheduled task.

-Lucklily, the windows cookbook has a scheduled task resource called `windows_task`
+Luckily, the windows cookbook has a scheduled task resource called `windows_task`

 ```ruby